 Known as the place where people wintered on the Antarctic Continent for the very first time.
 This hut where the Norwegian Borchgrevink stayed in 1899 is surrounded by the largest colony of Adélie Penguins in the world.

 The ship makes its way through the sea-ice at the entrance of the Ross Sea starting its journey north through the Southern Ocean.
 Depending on weather conditions, the captain may opt to set a course sailing by Scott Island.

 Campbell Island is a sub-Antarctic New Zealand Reserve and a UNESCO World Heritage Site with flourishing vegetation.
 The fauna on Campbell Island is fantastic with a large and easily accessible colony of Southern Royal Albatrosses on the main island, as well as breeding colonies of Wandering, Campbell, Greyheaded, Blackbrowed, and Lightmantled Sooty Albatrosses on its satellite islands.
 Watch for the three penguin species that breed here: Eastern Rockhopper, Erect-Crested and Yellow-Eyed Penguins.
 In the 18th century, seals were hunted to almost extinction, but Elephant Seals, Fur Seals and Sea Lions have recovered.

 Set sail toward the South Island of New Zealand.

-Arrive in Bluff and disembark the vessel and transfer to Invercargill airport.
+Arrive in Bluff and disembark the vessel.